 I’m a recovering competition lawyer who has worked in private practice, for regulators, and for international institutions.
 Senior Policy Fellow at UCL Centre for Law, Economics and Society.
 My first book, Competition is Killing Us, is out now.
 I am Executive Director, currently on maternity leave.
 I am based in London.

 I write on international finance, corruption and power.
 I have written for the Financial Times, New York Times, Guardian, Economist, Vanity Fair, Washington Post, Times, Foreign Affairs, IMF, and many others.
-I am author of Poisoned Wells (2008,) a book about oil and politics in West Africa; Treasure Islands (2011,) a book about tax havens, and The Finance Curse, about oversized financial centres.
+I am author of Poisoned Wells (2008,) a book about oil and politics in West Africa; Treasure Islands (2011,) a book about tax havens, and The Finance Curse (2018,) about oversized financial centres.
 I am acting Executive Director, during Michelle’s maternity leave.
 I am based in Berlin.

-We are grateful for significant pro bono support from Catriona MacLay, an experienced former CEO and founder of a successful UK charity; John Christensen, the main founder of the Tax Justice Network (and a co-founder of the Balanced Economy Project;) and Vivek Kotecha, a forensic accountant and investigator, as well as Laurel Kilgour, who is advising us on competition and legal matters.
+We are grateful for significant pro bono support from Catriona MacLay, an experienced former CEO and founder of a successful UK charity; John Christensen, the main founder of the Tax Justice Network (and a co-founder and a director of the Balanced Economy Project;) Vivek Kotecha, a forensic accountant and investigator, as well as Laurel Kilgour, who is advising us on competition and legal matters.

 We are grateful for pro bono support from many others behind the scenes, and we are currently building a stable of Senior Advisers.

-Balanced Economy Project has also benefited from significant pro bono contributions in the start-up phase from Michelle Meagher and Nicholas Shaxson, our two main co-founders.
+Balanced Economy Project has also benefited from significant pro bono contributions in the start-up phase from Michelle Meagher and Nicholas Shaxson.